coderefinery/manuals/lesson-review.md

 - Remember to add your own issues about how it went after you teach!

+## Your teaching plan

+This doesn't actually belong on your page, but somehow this preparation is related to making your own co-teaching plan for this one instance.
+This is covered in {doc}`teaching-plan` (see the examples).

 ## Lesson guides

 Lessons should have some guides for instructors/maintainers.
 They may